top of page

 Correlation

-Below are the correlation results for the portfolio in the period tested above.
+Below are the correlation results for the used strategies.

 Profit/Loss correlation by DAY: